-Just to the north-west of the Serengeti National Park, the old Grumeti Game Reserve was a privately run wildlife area which covered about 1,500km².
-In 2006, the management of this (together with the larger, neighboring Ikorongo Game Reserve and Fort Ikoma Open Area) was taken over by a team from the highly-respected company, 'Singita', who run a handful of top private lodges in South Africa.
+Just to the northwest of the Serengeti National Park, the old Grumeti Game Reserve was a privately run wildlife ...... area that covered about 1,500km².
+In 2006, the management of this (together with the larger, neighbouring Ikorongo Game Reserve and Fort Ikoma Open Area) was taken over by a team from the respected company Singita, who run a handful of top private lodges in South Africa.

 This area is now known as Singita Grumeti Reserves, and all the profits from it are ploughed back into conservation, education and health initiatives for the local community.
 Within this reserve there are currently just three safari camps: Faru Faru, Sasakwa and Sabora Tented Camp – all are very smart, and amongst the most opulent of Tanzania's camps.

 Sabora Tented Camp has a 1920s' theme, complete with antique leather trunks, Persian rugs and two old Chevrolets parked in front of the camp.
 It uses dark, Georgian-style 'campaign' furniture throughout, which was originally designed so that it can be disassembled and carried, or ingeniously packed up.
 These furnishings evoke the days of the traders and explorers, with a mix of Arab and Indian, brass and silk.
 The resulting 'old world' atmosphere is very evocative.
 There is even a red clay tennis court, made with clay from termite mounds!

 The main lounge and dining area at Sabora Plains are divided between two large luxurious tents, with an additional outside lounge positioned on the deck between them.
 All are lavishly furnished with wooden campaign furniture, Persian rugs and pieces of African art.
 Yet Sabora's tented construction helps to retain a natural feel; visitors are not completely divorced from their surroundings by the luxury here.